Why Do Flowers Close Up at Night

 Day Bloomers and Night Bloomers

-Those plants that close up their flowers at night, such as Dandelions, Tulips, Poppies, Gazanias and Crocuses, are day bloomers.
+Those plants that close up their flowers at night, such as Dandelions, Tulips, Poppies, Gazanias, Crocuses and Osteospermums are day bloomers.
 They close at night and reopen in the morning, in a manner reminiscent of “going to sleep”.
 The flowers usually close at night in environments in which nights are cold and wet.

 Many plants close their flowers when the sun goes down or the temperature drops.
 However, some species are night bloomers, opening in the evening and staying fresh until the next day.
 The flowers that are pollinated by moths or bats only open at night.
 They just need to attract nocturnal pollinators that must find them in the dark.